briansunter/site/site/blog/python-setup-pyenv-poetry.md

 ## poetry.lock

 Poetry adds the [semver](https://semver.org) `^` syntax in the dependency version in `pyproject.toml`.
-This allows for "loose" versions, meaning  `^4.0.2` allows for any version greater or equal to `4.0.2` but less than `5.0.0`.
+This allows for "loose" versions, meaning this `^4.0.2` syntax allows for any version greater or equal to `4.0.2` but less than `5.0.0`.
 According to the semver syntax `MAJOR.MINOR.PATCH`, anything besides `MAJOR` version dependency upgrades should be backward compatible.
 This allows for easy upgrades to the latest version of the dependency to get backward compatible improvements.

 In addition to loose versions, we need to specify "exact" dependencies to ensure we have "reproducible builds".
 We want `poetry install` to install the exact same dependencies every time.
 Otherwise, the version you deploy might be different than the one you tested locally.